aritripriyasaha/whoami/README.md

 1. Aritri Priya Saha and Ujjwal Guin.
 "Optimizing Supply Chain Management using Permissioned Blockchains."
 (Invited Paper) In Proceedings of 2024 ACM/IEEE International Conference on Computer-Aided Design.

+# Personal Projects

+1. Developed a partial collision attack on against a cryptographic hash function(SHA-256).
+2. Trying to implement a blockchain protocol from scratch (In progress).